squinkylabs/Demo/README.md

 ## Caveat

-This code and documentation is currently under active development and proofreading.
-It tends to change at least once a day.
-However please report and issues with the code or the writing.
+The source-code and documentation is currently under development.
+Please report any issues with the code or the writing.

 ## Prerequisites